You Are About To Leave the Highline Public Schools Website

 Northwest Harvest is offering free groceries and meals to families and students at their SODO Community Market location.
 You can pick up pre-bagged produce, prepared foods, and shelf-stable groceries right at the door–no need to enter the grocery area.
 All are welcome and no ID is required.
 Learn more about the program including location, hours and services on the Northwest Harvest website.

 Any student enrolled in Highline in grades 6-12 may use HealthPoint services at the school-based health centers that offer various primary care resources.
-Students who have not used either clinic may need to register with the clinic electronically.
+Students who have not used one of our school-based health centers may need to register with the clinic electronically.

 Consejo Counseling and Referral Services is serving current clients and accepting new clients through Telehealth.
 They specialize in services to the Latinx community.
 Call 206-461-4880 or visit the Consejo Counseling & Referral Services website.